doofin/vscode-scalajs-hello/README.md

 # VSCode Extension in Scala.js

-This Project is a port of the [helloworld-minimal-sample] to [ScalaJS].
-It's an update of [vscode-scalajs-hello](https://github.com/pme123/vscode-scalajs-hello).
+This is an update of [vscode-scalajs-hello](https://github.com/pme123/vscode-scalajs-hello) with Scala 3.3.3 and sbt.version=1.9.7.

-Please check the VSCode documentation for more general information.

 ## Your first Extension
 A step-by-step tutorial for **Scala.js** using this example project.